The Innovation and Resilience Fund scheme allowed businesses and organisations to apply for funding to deliver a project.

 - Technologies that will allow the business to become carbon neutral or negative

-Applicants cannot use the funding to cover salaries or lost income, to cover normal operational costs such as rent, utility bills, etc or to cover the cost of any goods or services already purchased.
+Applicants could not use the funding to cover salaries or lost income, to cover normal operational costs such as rent, utility bills, etc or to cover the cost of any goods or services already purchased.

-When reviewing applications, the IRF appraisal team will consider whether a project will achieve at least one of the following:
+When reviewing applications, the IRF appraisal team considered whether a project will achieve at least one of the following:

 - Employment: promote new higher wage employment or safeguard existing high value employment under threat